Stay at Home Activities to Do with Kids

 for information on cookies and affiliates

-Stuck-at-home doesn't have to mean stuck-for-things-to-do with the kids.
-Entertain and educate through play with fun and easy options kids will love.
+Stuck-at-home doesn't have to mean stuck-for-things-to-do.
+Especially with the kids.

 The recent year of closures and stay-at-home orders has left many parents and caregivers with more hours of child care to fill around the house.
 The scramble to teach little ones, as well as keep them busy while you work at home, is definitely a challenge.